-Financial instruments that potentially expose the Group to concentrations of credit risk consist primarily of cash and cash equivalents, amounts due from related parties, accounts receivable, financing receivables, short-term investment, other receivables and advances to suppliers and prepayments and other current assets.
-The Group places its cash and cash equivalents with financial institutions with high-credit ratings and quality.
+Financial instruments that potentially expose the Group to concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable, financing receivables, short-term investment, other receivables and advances to suppliers and prepayments and other current assets.
+The Group places its cash and cash equivalents and short-term investment with financial institutions with high-credit ratings and quality.
 Accounts receivable primarily comprise amounts receivable from enterprise customers.
-The Group conducts a credit evaluation of these enterprise customers.
-With respect to advances to product suppliers, the Group performs on-going credit evaluations of the financial condition of its suppliers.
+Financing receivable primarily comprise financing receivable from network partners.
+The Group conducts a credit evaluation of these enterprise customers and network partners.
+With respect to other receivables, advances to suppliers, prepayments and other current assets, the Group performs on-going credit evaluations of the financial condition of its suppliers and other vendors.
 The Group establishes an allowance for doubtful accounts based upon estimates, factors surrounding the credit risk of specific customers and other information.
 The allowance amounts were immaterial for all periods presented.